marove2000/UniBadge-9x9/README.md

 | always on | 10n F                      |

 ### Resistor-Table for R3-R11
-Depending on the amount of soldered LEDs per row and depending on the color of the row, you need different resistor sizes (see table below).
-Careful: You can only chose one LED-Color per row!
+Resistor values depend on the number of soldered LEDs per row (refer to the table below).
+Note that you can only choose one LED-Color per row.

 | \# LEDs | Resistor Value (R3-R11) \[Ohm\] | LED-Color |
 | ------- | ------------------------------- | --------- |